 9. Standing up for Miramichi workers

-PSAC National President Robyn Benson and Government Services Union President Donna Lackie have regularly visited workers at the Miramichi Pay Centre to hear the members’ concerns.
+PSAC National President Robyn Benson and other elected officers of PSAC have regularly visited workers at the Miramichi Pay Centre to hear the members’ concerns.
 We take these concerns directly to Public Services and Procurement Canada.

 PSAC staff and elected officials answer calls and emails every day from members who have questions or need help regarding their pay.
 We also try to quickly address your questions and comments on social media (Facebook, Twitter).
 We post information and updates on our website regularly.